Finnish Dragoon Regiment: Pre-Great War

 On 6 December 1907 the regiment was raised in rank following a reorganisation of the Dragoons, and became the 20th Finnish Dragoon Regiment.
 Sometime in 1913 or 1914, the regiment joined the recently formed 22nd Army Corps, which oversaw all units within the Grand Duchy of Finland.

-By 1914, a regimental depot squadron had been setup in Vilmanstrand, this left the regiment in a unique position as it was the only cavalry regiment to have its own squadron.
+By 1914, a regimental depot squadron had been setup in Villmanstrand, this left the regiment in a unique position as it was the only cavalry regiment to have its own squadron.
 The squadron however in theory was only under the regiment for administrative purposes, as it reported to the Army Remount Department for all other means.
 During peacetime the squadron was composed of around 594 officers and men, 696 horses, and was under the regimental headquarters when not mobilised.